 Hillary Violet Lehr is the Impact Team's Campaigns Manager for campaigns centered on: Human Rights, LGBTQ Equality, Women's Rights, Gun Violence Prevention, Immigration, and Organized Labor.
 She graduated with double degrees from UC Berkeley: a B.S. in Socio-Political Ecology and a B.A. in Anthropology for which she wrote her honors thesis with advising professor Laura Nader.
 Hillary previously worked as Global Exchange’s Elect Democracy Campaign Director and Rainforest Action Network's Grassroots Action Manager and was a founding member of the California Student Sustainability Coalition.
 Hillary has experience in organizing, facilitating, NVDA training, Indigenous solidarity, campaigning, and movement bridging.

 Jessica oversees partnerships with high-profile activists and nonprofit partners to run successful campaigns on the site.
 Prior to joining Causes, Jessica was a Campaign Director at the Ad Council where she oversaw multiple public service advertising campaigns.
 Among several award winning campaigns, she managed the Haiti Disaster Relief campaign with the Red Cross that revolutionized "text to donate" fundraising and contributed to over $34 million in donations.
-Jessica holds a BA in Journalism from the University of Missouri and resides in the Bay Area with her husband.
+Jessica holds a BA in Journalism from the University of Missouri and resides in Washington DC with her husband and son.

 Sean Parker, Chairman and Founder of Causes, is an entrepreneur with a record of launching genre-defining companies that reinvent ways to spread information online.
 In 1999, at the age of 19, Sean co-founded Napster with Shawn Fanning and changed how people think about and share music.
 In 2001, Sean co-founded Plaxo, pioneering viral engineering technology for updating contact information.
 Sean served as Plaxo’s president until 2004, around which time he joined with Mark Zuckerberg to launch the online social network Facebook.
 Sean was the founding president of Facebook from 2004-2005, again turning a technology start-up into an industry giant.
 Sean is also a Managing Partner of venture capital firm Founders Fund, where he looks for and supports this spirit of innovation in up-and-coming developers.